turingschool/curriculum/source/topics/performance/caching_data.markdown

 That `"ns:count"` there shows we have a `count` key in the `ns` namespace.

+### Using `fetch`

-Now, we could use this to save things in our Rails application, but first, I want to show you a better syntax that you can use.
-If you were to implement it right now, I bet you'd do something like this:
+If you were to implement it right now, you'd probably do something like this:

 ```ruby
   def self.total_word_count